-Go out to places where there are lots of people.

-Go out to the shops

-Go to activities like the pub, gym, swimming or disco.

-Use public transport

-Having friends or family around to your house.
+- Go out to places where there are lots of people. - Go out to the shops - Go to activities like the pub, gym, swimming or disco. - Use public transport - Having friends or family around to your house.

-Spend time with other people you live with

 How will I get the things I need if I am self-isolating?